AFP-2017/AFP-2017/faq.md

 All accommodation is handled by the general Summer School administration.
 You can read more about accommodation and practical matters on [their website](https://www.utrechtsummerschool.nl/).

+#### Are there scholarships available if I cannot afford attendance?

+If you're struggling to finance your trip to Utrecht, please let us know by emailing Wouter Swierstra (w.s.swierstra {at} uu.nl).
+We have a limited number of scholarships or discounts available for students that would not be able to attend otherwise, especially for women and under represented minorities.